The best way to prepare the Haute Route

 31 May – 3 June: 3-day training camp in Megève (French Alps, nearest airport Geneva), including the Time Megève Mont Blanc sportive on the final day.
 During the weekend you will ride the equivalent of up to 40% of the Haute Route, making for a very intensive 3 days.

-11-18 June: 7-day training camp in La Clusaz (French Alps, nearest airport Geneva), including the Morzine Haut-Chablais sportive on the final day.
+09 – 16 or 17 June: 6 or 8-day training camp in La Clusaz (French Alps, nearest airport Geneva), including an opion to ride the Morzine Haut-Chablais sportive on the final day.
 During the week you will ride the equivalent of up to 80% of the Haute Route.
 The sportive is comparable to a full stage in August.

 21-24 June: 3-day training camp in La Clusaz (French Alps, nearest airport Geneva), including the Grand Bô sportive on the final day.
 During the weekend you will ride the equivalent of up to 40% of the Haute Route, making for a very intensive 3 days.